MicrosoftDocs/azure-reference-other/stream-analytics-query-language/anomaly-detection-azure-stream-analytics.md

 ms.author: sngun
 ---

+# ANOMALYDETECTION (Azure Stream Analytics)

-The **AnomalyDetection** operator is used to detect different types of anomalies in event streams.
+The ANOMALYDETECTION operator is used to detect different types of anomalies in event streams.
 For example, a slow decrease in free memory over a long time can be indicative of a memory leak, or the number of web service requests that are stable in a range might dramatically increase or decrease.

-The AnomalyDetection operator detects three types of anomalies:
+The ANOMALYDETECTION operator detects three types of anomalies:

 * **Bi-directional Level Change**: A sustained increase or decrease in the level of values, both upward and downward.
 This value is different from spikes and dips, which are instantaneous or short-lived changes.